Table of Contents

 Not everything is measured.

-• Heating costs for common areas are estimated.
+• The heating costs for common areas are estimated.

-However, without this meter, the usual estimation is 25% of the total costs dedicated to the production of sanitary hot water.
+However, without this meter, the usual estimate is 25% of the total costs dedicated to the production of hot sanitary water.

 Scenario C: No meter.